 Step Two: Pressure Cook Potatoes

-Once the potatoes have been cubed, place in the inner pot of the instant pot and cover with cold water–you want to just cover your potatoes.
+Once the potatoes have been cubed, place in the inner pot of the instant pot and place in cold water–you only need 1 cup of water for the 3 or 6 quart and 1.5 cups of water for the 8 quart Instant Pot.
 Add in 1 teaspoon kosher salt, which will help to season the potatoes.

 Cook potatoes for 10 minutes on high pressure.
 Once cook time has elapsed, let pressure release naturally for 10 minutes.
 You can do a quick release of pressure earlier than the recommended 10 minutes, but use caution, as the cooking liquid is very starchy and may spew out of the vent knob.
 To avoid this issue wait at least 5 minutes, if not a full 10 minutes.